5 stars

 Step 2: Establish your company in Canada

 When establishing your presence in Canada, it is important to pay attention to the corporate ownership structure of your Canadian company.
 The law requires that your existing business in your home country and your company in Canada must have a parent/subsidiary or an affiliate relationship.
-In other words, your Canadian company must be registered as a parent, subsidiary or as an affiliate company of your existing business.
+In other words, your Canadian company must be registered as a parent, subsidiary or affiliate company of your existing business.

 • Parent relationship is established when your Canadian company owns and controls your home company.